Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

     > [Info] The list of places is filtered for your keyword as you type.

-7. Click the end place you want to add in the list of places.
+7. Select the end place you want to add in the list of places.

 8. Click the [CREATE] button in the bottom right corner.
     The new workflow has been created.
 The *New workflow* window is closed.
 The workflow editor with the defined start and end places is displayed.